mochoabuilds/-cognition-/README.md

 ## DISCUSSION
 OPEN ISSUES
 + **Show it’s possible to get interesting services without egregious and invasive privacy practices (NO FACE RECOGNITION)**
-+ Better handle the 10% of "edge cases" (unusual cases that are not commmon in training data)
++ Better handle the 10% of "edge cases" (unusual cases that are not common in training data)
 + Branch object persistence models across multiple cameras
 + Better understand the front-back orientation of human limbs due to clothing, lighting, background
 + **Lower processing power bills/energy use - bridge the Edge-Cloud barrier!
-+ Determinine the metrics that improve downstream performance
++ Determine the metrics that improve downstream performance

-## TIMELINE
-+ Winter 2018 — Spring 2020
-    + Conceptualizing, Literature Review & Ethnographic Research
-+ Summer 2020
-    + Proof-Of-Concept:  People/Footfall Counter that tracks the number of people entering/exiting a room on a Raspberry Pi
-    + Alpha:  Tracking Gestures and Classifying Items in Neighborhood Market Scenarios on a tbd device
-+ Fall 2020
-    + Beta:  Autonomous (Cashierless) Checkout
-    + Features:  Inventory Assistant, Purchasing Assistant

 ## SANDBOX
 + How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?
+(WORKING ON POLICY MEMORANDUM)

 ## BIBLIOGRAPHY
 + The Great Good Place by Roy Oldenburg (1989)